{{ visualLengthLabel }} {{ visualAccessLabel }} {{ visualDebrisLabel }} {{ visualDownspoutLabel }}

 Target gross margin

-The desired share of revenue left after estimated direct job cost.
+The intended share of quote revenue left after estimated direct job cost.

 Production pace

-The expected gutter length a cleaner can complete per hour before adjustments.
+The expected gutter length a cleaner can complete per hour before package, access, debris, guard, and setup adjustments.

 Guard handling